 This is called mindfulness.

 If you are brand new and you want to give “tai chi” a try, then click here for a free online course.

 I put tai chi in quotes because you’re really learning a qigong exercise that is commonly found in tai chi called “Gathering Qi from the Cosmos”.

 Whether it’s tai chi or qigong doesn’t matter.
 What matters is that the video and the guided audio will help you to experience the mindfulness benefits of these arts.

 And when it comes to mindfulness, tai chi is undoubtedly better for you than CrossFit!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.